-“It was, I remember, a Thursday when I first set eyes on him,” said Hjördis.
-That would make it 4th December 1947, a day on which she was delighted to be invited to visit the set of ‘Bonnie Prince Charlie’ at Shepperton Studios near London.
+“It was, I remember, a Thursday when I first set eyes on David,” Hjördis recalled.
+That would make it 4th December 1947, the day on which she found herself on the set of ‘Bonnie Prince Charlie’ at Shepperton Studios.

 Next page: Darts and black velvet